thrackle-io/rules-engine/docs/src/src/protocol/economic/ruleProcessor/AppRuleDataFacet.sol/contract.AppRuleDataFacet.md

 |`<none>`|`uint32`|position of new rule in array|

-### addAccountMaxTransactionValueByRiskScore
+### addAccountMaxTxValueByRiskScore

-validation block

-_maxSize size must be equal to _riskScore.
+_maxValue size must be equal to _riskScore.
-This means that the positioning of the arrays is ascendant in terms of risk levels, and descendant in the size of transactions. (i.e. if highest risk level is 99, the last balanceLimit will apply to all risk scores of 100.) eg. risk scores      balances         resultant logic
+This means that the positioning of the arrays is ascendant in terms of risk scores, and descendant in the size of transactions. (i.e. if highest risk scores is 99, the last balanceLimit will apply to all risk scores of 100.) eg. risk scores      balances         resultant logic